 Our collaboration across koala management projects from Gunnedah to the Blue Mtns, Campbelltown, Southern Highlands and the far South Coast of NSW give us a broad perspective of the issues facing koalas and their management.
 This, and our long history in koala health, places us well to advise on study design and government policy.

-In the Southern Highlands we provide field suport in anaesthesia and sample collection as well as expertise in diagnostics, disease ecology and genetics to a collaboration with the NSW Office of Environment and Heritage and the Wingecarribee Shire Council.
+In the Southern Highlands we provide field support in anaesthesia and sample collection as well as expertise in diagnostics, disease ecology and genetics to a collaboration with the NSW Office of Environment and Heritage and the Wingecarribee Shire Council.

 The aim of the project is to determine the extent and health of Southern Highlands koala populations in order to develop a long term conservation plan.

 We are keen to work with stakeholders to conduct and facilitate any research with direct application to the well being of koalas as individuals and as populations.
 We have a long history of koala research in the Faculty and offer a range of research and training opportunities for undergraduate and higher degree research students.